This is the second story in a two-part feature about Vote Early Day and Vote for Your LIfe voting initiatives. For the first story, click here.

 Lime, the scooter company, is a quintessential example of digital-meets-physical engagement.
 For this election cycle, Lime is reducing transportation barriers such as cost, lack of car ownership, and Covid-19-related concerns in cities throughout the country.
 U.S. riders will be able to use the promotional code LIMETOPOLLS2020 to receive two free rides up to 30 minutes across all vehicles in the Lime app, including JUMP bikes.

 “This is the most important election of our lives,” Lime CEO Wayne Ting says.
 “Healthcare, climate change and the future of so many cities we serve are on the ballot in 2020.
-At Lime, we’re focused on doing all we can to register voters, ease access to polls, and encourage our riders to vote.”
+At Lime, we’re focused on doing all we can to encourage our riders to vote.”

 For Horn, the co-founder of VENN, the MTV partnership reflects how an iconic brand can influence one generation, which goes on to influence another.
 It’s like using the same detergent your mom did, or voting, because you saw people on TV talk about it 20 years ago.